rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `group_name`: (Optional) The name of the group that the target job belongs to, if any.

+* `project`: (Optional) The name of the project that the target job belongs to, if any.

 * `run_for_each_node`: (Optional) Boolean controlling whether the job is run only once (`false`, the default) or whether it is run once for each node (`true`).

 * `args`: (Optional) A string giving the arguments to pass to the target job, using [Rundeck's job arguments syntax](http://rundeck.org/docs/manual/jobs.html#job-reference-step).

 * `nodefilters`: (Optional) A map for overriding the referenced job's node filters.

 A command's `nodefilters` block has the following structure: